ConservationMetrics/gc-scripts-hub/f/apps/gc_dataset_importer_poc.raw_app/README.md

   imported-wins or existing-wins update policy.

 Every import is staged, reviewed, and confirmed.
 Confirmation is rejected if the target or reviewed plan changed.
-Target database changes are transactional;
-the exact successful source is archived under `/persistent-storage/datalake/<dataset>`.
+The exact source is archived before any target writes, and target database changes are transactional.
+Successful sources are stored under `/persistent-storage/datalake/<dataset>`.

 ## Supported uploads